pedrotorreao/networkyo/README.md

 #### Recursive DNS Resolver

 It is the computer that responds to a recursive request from a client and tracks down the DNS record.
 It does this by making a series of requests until it reaches the authoritative DNS nameserver for the requested record (or times out or returns an error if no record is found).
-Recursive DNS resolvers uses caching mechanisms to not always need to make multiple requests in order to track down the records needed to respond to a client.
+Recursive DNS resolvers uses caching mechanisms to not always need to make multiple requests in order to track down the records needed to respond to a client .

 :arrow_right_hook: [TABLE OF CONTENTS](#table-of-contents)